yugabyte/yugabyte-db/docs/content/latest/faq/enterprise-edition.md

 Prerequisites for the YugaByte DB data nodes are listed [here](../../../deploy/multi-node-cluster/#prerequisites).

-## How are the build artifacts packaged and stored for YugaByte DB Enterprise?
+## How are the build artifacts packaged and stored for YugaByte Platform?

 The Admin Console software is packaged as a set of docker container images hosted on [Quay.io](https://quay.io/) container registry and managed by [Replicated](https://www.replicated.com/) management tool.
 Installation of the admin console starts with installing Replicated on a Linux host.
 Replicated installs the [docker-engine](https://docs.docker.com/engine/), the Docker container runtime, and then pulls its own container images the Replicated.com container registry.
 YugaWare then becomes a managed application of Replicated, which starts by pulling the YugaWare container images from Quay.io for the very first time.
 Replicated ensures that YugaWare remains highly available as well as allows for instant upgrades by simply pulling the incremental container images associated with a newer YugaWare release.
 Note that if the host running the admin console does not have Internet connectivity, then a fully airgapped installation option is also available.